How To Find The Directional Derivative

 Geometric Interpretation

 The directional derivative has a clear geometric interpretation.
-Imagine the graph of f(x, y) as a surface in three-dimensional space.
+Day to day, imagine the graph of f(x, y) as a surface in three-dimensional space.
 The directional derivative at a point (a, b) in the direction of u represents the slope of the tangent line to the surface at the point ((a, b), f(a, b)) in the direction specified by u.
-In other words, it is the rate at which the function's value changes as you move along the surface in the direction of u.
+Put another way, it is the rate at which the function's value changes as you move along the surface in the direction of u.

 Why Unit Vector?